cloudberrydb/cloudberrydb-site/blog/2023-05-19-welcome/index.md

 tags: [database, cloudberrydb]
 ---

-Greetings and Welcome to the Cloudberry Database Blog!
-We are pleased to inform you that our ongoing efforts with regards to the Cloudberry Database open source project have been steadily progressing.
+Greetings and welcome to the Cloudberry Database Blog!
+We are pleased to inform you that our ongoing efforts with regard to the Cloudberry Database open-source project have been steadily progressing.

 To keep yourself updated and be informed of the latest news and developments, we recommend following us through the following channels: